gavinmorrison/ncsc-cloud-security-principles/cloud_security_principles/10_identity_and_authentication.md

 #### Suggested implementation approaches

-When authenticating either a user or a service identity, a successful authentication needs to result in a specific identity, to which access control can then be applied (seePrinciple 9).
+When authenticating either a user or a service identity, a successful authentication needs to result in a specific identity, to which access control can then be applied (see Principle 9 ).

 ##### Contextual authentication